Tanveer-Umar/finance-dashboard-web/README.md

-# finance-dashboard-web
-A simple finance dashboard to track income, expenses, categories, upcoming bills and events using JavaScript and localStorage.

 # 💰 Finance Dashboard Web

 A simple and modern **personal finance dashboard** that helps users track income, expenses, categories, upcoming bills, and event-related spending.